Continuity = Competitive Advantage in the Coronavirus Economy

 Fluctuating operational conditions in collections include policy changes by clients, new compliance guidelines which can vary by industry and state, and changes that must be implemented by the agency itself to ensure special care of those consumers impacted by job loss or illness.
 In dealing with fluctuating volume and changing requirements means that effective adaptation will come in the form of innovative service delivery and technology.
 Flexibility and nimble response will be essential to continuity in the coming months, perhaps even years, while treatments and vaccines are developed to contain and control the outbreak.

 Thanks to a comprehensive digital initiative, Professional Credit can offer clients and consumers quality service from afar.
 Just as retailers are focusing efforts on the online experience, our client and consumer portals provide 24-7 access online and full transparency.
-Omni-channel communication and a mobile app offer more effective communication and account management that aligns with consumers changing preferences.
+Omni-channel communication and a mobile optimized webiste offer more effective communication and account management that aligns with consumers changing preferences.
 And thanks to a dedicated technology partner, our workforce can move seamlessly from the office to home through a highly secure virtual private network.
 You may have heard the term “pivot” far too often as of late, but that’s exactly what will be required to gain a competitive advantage in the coronavirus economy.
 The key to a successful business in the foreseeable future is not only going to be the quality of service and efficiency of delivery alongside of the consumer experience but also how quickly and creatively that model can be modified.